denver-clojurebridge/drawing/curriculum/first-program.md

 code 255 0 0 represents red.
 You can [look up RGB codes](http://xona.com/colorlist/) for other colors if you would like to try something else.

-In Light Table, in the lines.clj file, add the following after the closing parenthesis of the setup function.
+In Nightcode, in the lines.clj file, add the following after the closing parenthesis of the setup function.

 ```clojure